Bob Gibson's Best Season: 1968

 Fifty years ago, baseball witnessed pitching feats that we may never see again.
 Pitching dominated everything.
 The American League had two players who hit over .300, Alex Johnson of the Angels (.312) and Carl Yastrzemski (.301).
 Both leagues combined had only six players batting over .300.
 Frank Howard was the only player to top 40 homers with 44.
 Willie McCovey led the NL with 36.
 Jimmy Wynn and Ron Santo were tied for 10th place in the Major Leagues in homers with 26.

 Meanwhile, pitchers in 1968 were putting up gaudy numbers.
 Denny McLain of the Tigers won 31 games.
 Seven pitchers posted ERAs below 2.00.
 McLain’s 1.95 ERA was good for only fourth place in the AL. Bobby Bolin of the Giants came in at 1.99, which was only third best in the NL.

 But despite all of those worthy candidates, the Pitcher of the Year was Bob Gibson of the Cardinals.
-He posted a 22-9 record, good for second best in the National League behind Juan Marichal’s 26-9 mark.
+He posted a 22-9 record, which was good for second best in the National League behind Juan Marichal’s 26-9 mark.
 But considering his minuscule ERA, it should have been much better.
 Gibson’s ERA that year was 1.12.

 An ERA No One May Match Again

 That’s the fourth-best ERA of all-time, and you have to go back to the deadball era to find anything lower.
 Only Dutch Leonard (0.96 in 1914) and Mordecai Brown (1.04 in 1906) have posted lower marks since 1900.

-Since 1968, only 20 players with 25 or more starts have posted ERAs below 2.00, six of those in 1971 and ’72.
+Since 1968, only 20 players with 25 or more starts have posted ERAs below 2.00; six of those were in 1971 and ’72.
 The closest anyone’s come to Gibson during that time is Dwight Gooden’s 1.53 in 1985.
 In the last 20 years, there have been six such seasons, including Clayton Kershaw twice.

 But even that can’t quite explain how dominant Gibson was that season.
 He completed 28 of his 34 starts and had 13 shutouts.
 He gave up as many as four earned runs only twice, one of those in a game in which he pitched 11 innings before giving way to a reliever.
 Two of his losses were 1-0, and one was 2-0.